Traditional Chinese marriage: Maternal marriage and monogamy

-Marriage during the Han Dynasty (202 BC - 220 AD)
+Marriage during the Han dynasty (202 BC – 220 AD)

-Marriages during this time included a number of mandatory steps, of which the most important of them was the presentation of betrothal gifts from the groom and his family to the bride and her family.
+Marriages during this time included a number of mandatory steps.
+The most important of them was the presentation of betrothal gifts from the groom and his family to the bride and her family.
 The bride's family then countered with a dowry.
 Sometimes the bride's family would buy goods with the betrothal money.
 Using a betrothal gift for family financial needs rather than saving it for the bride was viewed as dishonorable because it appeared as though the bride has been sold.
-A marriage without a dowry or a betrothal gifts was also seen as dishonorable.
-The bride was seen as a concubine instead of a wife.
-Once all the goods were exchanged the bride was taken to the ancestral home of the groom.
-There she was expected to obey her husband and his living relatives.
+A marriage without a dowry or betrothal gifts was also seen as dishonorable, as the bride was then seen as a concubine instead of a wife.
+Once all the goods were exchanged, the bride was taken to the groom's ancestral home.
+There she was expected to obey her husband and live with his relatives.
 Women continued to belong to their husband's families even if they had passed.
 If the widow's birth family wanted her to marry again, they would often have to ransom her back from her deceased husband's family.
 If they had any children they stayed with his family.

-Marriage brokers during the Ming Dynasty
+Marriage matchmakers during the Ming dynasty

 In the Ming period, marriage was considered solemn and according to the law written in The Ming Code (Da Ming Lü), all commoners' marriages must follow the rules written in Duke Wen's Family Rules (Wen Gong Jia Li).
 The rules stated that "in order to arrange a marriage, an agent must come and deliver messages between the two families."
-A marriage broker had the license to play important roles by arranging marriages between two families.
+A marriage matchmaker had the license to play important roles by arranging marriages between two families.
 Sometimes both families were influential and wealthy and the matchmaker bonded the two families into powerful households.
 Studies have shown that, "In the Ming and Qing dynasties, a number of noble families emerged in Jiaxing of Zhejiang, where marriage is the most important way to expand their clan strength."
-Hence, marriage brokers were crucial during the Ming era, which offered us an insight of the lives of the Ming commoners.
+Hence, marriage matchmakers were crucial during the Ming era, and offer an insight into the lives of the Ming commoners.